 In laser printers, running on a drum, the laser beam electrifies it, and an electrified drum attracts the particles of dry ink, and then the image is transferred from the drum to the paper.
 Then, the sheet of paper passes through the heat drum and the paint under the action of heat is fixed on the paper.
 Laser printers have a high print speed and quality.

+A plotter is a device for printing on the paper of large images, line drawings and other graphic information.
+A plotter can print graphic information on paper A2 and more.
+Structurally, it can use a drum roll paper or a horizontal plate.

+A scanner is a device that allows to enter graphic information into computer.
+When driving through a picture (sheet of text, photography, drawing), a scanner converts the image into a numeric format and displays it on a screen.

 Topic № 6.